 Emergency medicine is the medical specialty dedicated to the diagnosis and treatment of unforeseen illness or injury.
 It is a broad field, encompassing all body systems in a unique area of medicine.
 The Emergency Medicine Committee is dedicated to promoting interest in emergency and critical care medicine among premedical students and puts on events like CPR training, ER tours, EMR and EMT connections and Speakers in Emergency Medicine.
-Along with this we also want to introduce you to the many professionals in this field such as firefighters, park rangers, lifeguards, Paramedics, EMTs and so on.
+We collaborate events with other EMS focused organizations on campus.
+Along with this we also want to introduce you to the many professionals in this field such as firefighters, Paramedics, EMTs, and so on.
 As part of this committee our goal is to really immerse you in the fast-paced world of EM and help you realize whether this is a field of interest to you.
-We also understand that college can be very stressful, so we try to relieve some of this for you with fun socials where you get to know each other, make new friends and have a chillax time.
+We also understand that college can be very stressful, so we try to relieve some of this for you with fun socials where you get to know each other, make new friends and have a great time.

-Global Health targets international health-related problems and proactively works toward solutions.
-Global Health serves internationally as medical relief in developing nations with significant need through donations and volunteer efforts, particularly through our yearly Medical Mission Trip to a nation in need.
+Global Health targets international health-related problems and educates AMSA members about them.
+Global Health also serves internationally as medical relief in developing nations with significant need through donations and volunteer efforts, particularly through our yearly Medical Mission Trip to a nation in need.
 Locally, this committee serves as a setting to advocate and forward global relief efforts.
-This committee will address global health issues by targeting economic, social, political, and environmental factors related to health.
-Members will have the opportunity to participate in various outreach projects, including feminine product campaigns, medical supply drives, HIV/AIDS awareness events, and international relief missions.
-One activity, the annual Medical Campaign, brings volunteers to an at-need developing nation of their choosing and experience the determinants of health firsthand.
-In past years, our volunteers have fostered lasting relationships with community leaders, been personally thanked by village mayors, and learned from families and physicians the unique stressors of the communities they visit.
-The trip typically includes a partnership with local physicians or nurses and the chance to bring education and medical relief to remote locations, schools, and elderly communities.
+This committee addresses global health issues by targeting economic, social, political, and environmental factors related to health.
+Members will have the opportunity to participate in various projects, including feminine product campaigns, social nights, and international relief missions, while advancing their personal global awareness.
 By engaging in these activities and learning from guest speakers, members may better understand the many aspects that influence access to care and the growing need for education abroad.
+Ultimately, Global Health’s goal is to develop its members into culturally competent future health professionals.

 Health Disparities in Medicine

 The Health Disparities in Medicine Committee focuses on educating members on the differences in quality and accessibility of health care amongst disadvantaged populations in the United States of America.
-These groups include racial and ethnic minorities, women, children, the elderly, and persons with disabilities.
-HDM discusses some of the most controversial issues currently facing the medical field, such as abortion and women’s rights, stem cell research, cloning, euthanasia, health care policy and funding, control of disease epidemics, use and abuse of pharmaceuticals, and public health and government intervention.
-Past events have included organized debates, forums, and discussions on a variety of these issues.
-Ultimately, the goal of HDM is to inform members about politics and ethics as they relate to medicine, and to have them emerge with more balanced and worldly perspectives that will enhance their decision-making ability as future health professionals.
+HDM discusses some of the most controversial issues currently facing the medical field, such as abortion and women’s rights, health care policy and funding, control of disease epidemics, use and abuse of pharmaceuticals, and public health and government intervention.
+Ultimately, the goal of HDM is to inform members about politics and ethics as they relate to medicine and to have them emerge with more balanced and worldly perspectives that will enhance their decision-making ability as future health professionals.
+Some events that we host are Krishna Lunch Socials, Food Drives, Volunteering with Days for Girls, and presentations with professors in the field.
+Furthermore, HDM provides a platform to discuss and learn about pertinent health issues affecting women and members of the LGBTQ community today.
+This committee aims to prepare and mold, compassionate health care professionals that are able to care for a vast patient demographic with events that they offer.
+Some of these events will include an LGBTQ Forum and guest talks.

 Health Outreach and Education

-The Health Outreach and Education committee serves to bridge the gap between medicine and the Gainesville community.
-Through service and education initiatives, H.O.E. offers dynamic options that complement whatever specialization you may plan to pursue in the future.
-We offer opportunities for you to aid and support the community through hands-on medical experience and the promotion of health awareness.
-H.O.E. is always hosting events that explore some of the more unique aspects of medicine and enjoy sharing this knowledge with the community.
-We also believe in fostering a fun, active membership body and achieve this by hosting trivia events, game nights, and more to bring the AMSA family closer together.
-Some of our past events include: Workshops on Learning to Take Vitals, Harbor Chase volunteering, Epilepsy First Aid education, Research Symposiums, and much more.
+The Health Outreach and Education committee serves to build ties with the community here in Gainesville, FL.
+Through service and educational initiatives, H.O.E. offers opportunities for all pre-medical students to positively influence the local community.
+We offer experiences for you to aid and support the Gainesville population through hands-on medical experience and the promotion of health awareness.
+H.O.E. is continuously hosting events that explore some of the more unique aspects of medicine and we enjoy sharing this knowledge with the community.
+We strive to create an enjoyable membership for those who join and achieve this by hosting trivia events, game nights, and more to bring our AMSA family closer together.
+Some of our past events include: Workshops on Learning to Take Vitals, Epilepsy First Aid education, Research Symposiums, Habitat for Humanity, and much more.

 Primary Care Committee

 Primary care is the foundation of the world’s most effective health care systems and is vital to U.S. health care reform.
 The goals of this committee are to introduce students to the diverse scope, settings, and patient populations that primary care addresses.
-In addition, special topics in medicine such as sexuality, spirituality, and the role of physicians in community and public health will be discussed.
-Activities include various volunteer opportunities such as the American Heart Association’s Heart Walk.
-The most exciting and popular activity is the yearly medical service trip.
-Each year students spend a week in the Dominican Republic providing care for patients.
-The committee also has an array of social activities such as our holiday cookie exchange and cookouts at Lake Wauburg.
-This year, there are also plans to hold the first ever Oncology expo through AMSA.
+As “gatekeepers” of patient treatment in healthcare, special topics in primary care, and the role of physicians in community and public health will be discussed.
+Activities include various volunteer opportunities such as Project Downtown and Ronald McDonald House.
+The most exciting and popular activity is the yearly medical mission trip!
+Each year students spend a week in Central or South America providing care for patients.
+The committee also has an array of social activities such as our holiday cookie exchange, picnics at Depot Park, tie-dye events, and potlucks.
+We also hold an array of basic skills training such as a vitals workshop, and CPR certification through UF.

 Pediatric Interest Committee

 The Pediatric Interest Committee aims to promote the health and well-being of children while exposing members to the pediatric field in a fun and educational way.
-Members will be able to experience direct interaction with children in a variety of volunteering opportunities including Camp Boggy Creek, Noah’s Endeavor, Sidney Lanier, and UF Health Pediatric Units.
-The goal of this committee is to expose members to as many enjoyable opportunities as possible while continuing to grow and share our love for the field of pediatrics and children.
+Members will be able to experience direct interaction with children in a variety of volunteering opportunities including Camp Boggy Creek, Top Soccer, and UF Health Pediatric Units.
+Members will also be able to attend guest speaker presentations from a variety of pediatric careers.
+The goal of this committee is to expose members to as many enjoyable opportunities as possible while continuing to grow and share our love for the field of pediatrics and children

 Sports and Preventative Medicine

-The goal of this committee is to introduce members to the different aspects of sports and preventative medicine, such as injury prevention, recovery, lifestyle improvement, and performance enhancement in individuals.
-It places emphasis on the importance of nutrition and physical fitness in reducing risk for chronic diseases such as diabetes, obesity, and cardiovascular disease.
-The committee will work in conjunction with the FRUVED research project in promoting healthy eating and physical activity on campus through a series of activities targeting at risk freshman.
-Other events include volunteering at the local garden and the food pantry on campus.
-In addition, opportunities to hear from nutritionists, dietitians, and fellow doctors will be arranged.
-This committee is also responsible for organizing team sports within AMSA.
+The Sports & Preventative Medicine committee introduces aspects of healthcare such as injury prevention, recovery, lifestyle improvement, and performance enhancement in individuals.
+It emphasizes the importance of physical fitness and nutrition in reducing risk for chronic diseases such as diabetes, obesity, and cardiovascular disease.
+The committee works with a weekly volunteer organization known as TOPSoccer, where volunteers will participate in active play and fun activities with local children in the community who may suffer from physical and/or mental disabilities.
+Opportunities to hear from nutritionists, physical therapists, and orthopedic physicians are also planned.
+Additionally, the committee is responsible for organizing team intramural sports within AMSA.
 So gear up and get your game face on!

 Surgical Interest Committee